VA wants all Veterans and their families to receive health care that improves their health and wellbeing.

 Family members are a key part of Veterans good health and support network.
 VA health care coverage is available for family members of certain Veterans who are permanently and totally disabled or died serving our country and in some cases, Veterans with children who have Spina Bifida.

-The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
-Under the health care law, people will have:
+The Affordable Care Act, also known as the health care law, was created to provide more Americans with access to affordable health insurance, improve the quality of health care and health insurance, and reduce health care spending in the U.S. Under the health care law, individuals:

-If your family members have access to affordable coverage but remain uninsured starting in 2014, you may have to make payment when filing your taxes.
+If your family members have access to affordable coverage but remain uninsured, you may have to make payment when filing your taxes.
 This payment will either be a flat fee or a percentage of your taxable household income, depending on which amount is higher.
 You do not have to pay a fee if your family members have coverage that meets a minimum standard (called “minimum essential coverage”).

 Exemptions from the payment will be granted under certain circumstances.
 For more information on these exemptions, visit www.healthcare.gov.